thruthesky/fireflutter/doc/POST.md

 ),
 ```

-We can also customize by parts of the PostCart
+We can also customize by parts of the PostCard

 ```dart
 PostCard(